Click on any of the photographs for a larger view and more information.

 Artist’s Statement: The Male Nude in the Age of #MeToo

-Even in the 21st Century there are still many messages telling men we’re supposed to be strong, assertive, in command, athletic: Atlas holding up the world.
+The time of the man in the suit is over, at least in its 1950’s “man’s man” version.
+But the patriarchy continues to make a mess of the world.
+And even in the 21st Century there are still many messages telling men we’re supposed to be strong, assertive, in command, athletic: Atlas holding up the world.
 How do we feel if a man is portrayed as vulnerable, exposed and even beautiful?
 Can the naked male body ever be seen as anything other than threatening, especially in this age of #MeToo?
-These are some of the questions I ask myself as I confront my own male body and the confusing stories society tells me about what it means to be a man.
+These are some of the questions I ask myself as I confront the dark legacy of my own male body and the conflicting stories society tells me about what it means to be a man.
 Am I supposed to be strong or vulnerable?
 Is my body beautiful or frightening?
+Can I find new ways of inhabiting a male body?